How to Become an Epidemiologist and Enhance Public Health

 • Emergency response epidemiology: Also known as disaster epidemiology, this specialization focuses on the prevention of illnesses, injuries and deaths caused by large-scale disasters.
 It also uses data from prior disasters to improve prevention tactics for future events.

 • Environmental health epidemiology: This is the study of how environmental exposures to substances such as bacteria and pollutants can impact public health.
-This can pertain to air quality, water quality and bacteria in soil and other areas.
+This can pertain to air quality, water quality, bacteria in soil and other areas.

 • Epidemiology of aging: This is the study of the public health impacts relative to aging populations.
 The epidemiology of aging populations examines major geriatric syndromes such as disabilities and cognitive decline.